 Change of circumstances for Newstart Allowance

-- you change your address
+- your home address changes

-- your income changes
+- your income or assets change

-- you do not have to lodge a tax return
+- you don’t have to lodge a tax return

 - your work or study load changes

-Read more about how to avoid committing fraud.
+Read how to avoid fraud.

 If you get sick or injured

 You can stay on Newstart Allowance if you get sick or injured and can’t work as much for a while.